 What’s in the box

-- Two 6-layer PCB, digital and analogue circuits on separate boards
+Two 6-layer PCB, digital and analog circuits on separate boards

 I would like to thank Mr Andy Kong from Cayin Audio for providing me with the review sample of RU6 R-2R.

-After plenty of hours of keeping it warm, the Cayin RU6 offers a full-bodied but also a very balanced tonal charm.
-I have a desktop stack which is Khadas Tone2 Pro DAC balanced connected to an xDuoo MT-604 hybrid tube AMP.
+After plenty of hours of keeping it warm, the Cayin RU6 offers a full-bodied but also very balanced tonal charm.
+I have a desktop stack which is Khadas Tone2 Pro DAC balanced connection to an xDuoo MT-604 hybrid tube AMP.
 I always loved the sound of this combo and thought I won’t need a better source.
-Cayin RU6 is giving me that “analogue” vibe with more technicalities in a portable and cheaper form factor comparing the prices.
+Cayin RU6 is giving me that “analog” vibe with more technicalities in a portable and cheaper form factor comparing the prices.